 If you enjoy music under the stars, the outdoor concerts at Ravinia are a stellar treat.
 The Ravinia Festival, a summerlong series of performances, is the hot-months' home of the Chicago Symphony Orchestra, but the festival also features popular jazz, chamber music, rock, pop, and dance acts.
-(There are also indoor concerts in cold months as part of the Rising Stars concert series.)
-Pack a picnic—and don't skimp, concertgoers do it up with everything from fine china to candelabras—and a blanket or chairs and sit on the lawn for a little more than the cost of a movie ($10 to $38).
+Pack a picnic (don't skimp, concertgoers do it up right with everything from fine china to candelabras), bring a blanket or chairs, and sit on the lawn for little more than the cost of a movie ($10 to $38).
 Large screens are placed on the lawn at some concerts so you won't miss anything.
 Seats are also available in the pavilion for a significantly higher price ($25 to $115).
-Restaurants and snack bars are on park grounds, so if you forget your goodies you still won't go hungry.
+There are restaurants and snack bars on the park grounds, so if you forget your goodies you still won't go hungry.
 Concerts usually start at 7:30 or 8 pm; the park usually opens three to four hours ahead to let everyone score spots and get settled.
 Weekend-morning concerts are aimed at kids.
 They feature a "KidsLawn" before or after the concert with an interactive music experience, an "instrument petting zoo," and occasional live performances.

 During the winter, check out the BGH Classics series; tickets for these indoor concerts at Bennett Gordon Hall cost only $10.